 Method 1

-Step 2: Now, pull the second strand over the first one while keeping it on your finger.
+Step 2: Gently pull the first strand over the second strand while keeping it on your finger.

 Method 2

-Step 1: Begin by creating a loop, making sure the end of the yarn crosses in front of the yarn coming from the ball.
+Step 1: Make a loop with the yarn, ensuring the tail of the yarn crosses in front of the working yarn from the ball of yarn to form an open loop.

-Step 2: Hold the overlapping part of the yarn with your left hand and, with your right hand, take the end of the yarn behind the open loop.
+Step 2: Hold the crossing point with your left hand.
+With your right hand, take the free end of the yarn behind the loop.

-Step 3: Slide your right-hand fingers through the loop, hold the end of the yarn, and pull it through the loop.
+Step 3: Insert your right-hand fingers through the slip knot loop.
+Grab the yarn tail and pull it through the loop.

-Step 4: Now, using your left hand, gently tug on the yarn coming from the ball to tighten the knot.
-Place the knot onto your crochet hook, and pull on the end of the yarn to secure it further.
+Step 4: Pull the working yarn to tighten the knot.
+Place the slip knot onto the shaft of the crochet hook.

 Method 3

-Step 1: Begin by leaving a four-inch yarn tail and letting your working yarn drape away from you over your left hand.
+Step 1: Leave a long tail of about four inches.
+Let the working yarn drape away from you over your left hand.
 This yarn is known as the “tail end.”

 Step 2: Bring the working yarn towards you.
-Wrap it around your middle and pointer fingers and over the tail end, forming an “x.”
+Wrap it around your middle finger and index finger, and then over the tail end, forming an “X” with the strands of yarn.
 This creates the “top yarn.”

-Step 3: Secure the top yarn in place using your ring or pinky finger.
+Step 3: Secure the top yarn in place using your ring finger or pinky finger.

-Step 4: Insert your crochet hook under the tail end and over the top yarn.
+Step 4: Insert your crochet hook under the tail end of the yarn and over the top yarn at the crossing point.

 Step 5: With your crochet hook, grab the top yarn and pull it under the tail end.